-(i) a summary of investigation notices given in the financial year under section 49 for competitive neutrality complaints; (j) the local government's responses in the financial year on the QCA's recommendations on any competitive neutrality complaints under section 52(3).
-Local Government Act 2009 Beneficial Enterprises A local government's annual report for each financial year must contain a list of all the beneficial enterprises that the local government conducted during the financial year.
-45 Significant Business Activities A local government's annual report for each financial year must- (a) contain a list of all the business activities that the local government conducted during the financial year; (b) identify the business activities that are significant business activities; and (c) state whether or not the competitive neutrality principle was applied to the significant business activities, and if the principle was not applied, the reason why it was not applied; and (d) state whether any of the significant business activities were not conducted in the preceding financial year, i.e. whether there are any new significant business activities.
-The local government must conduct a public benefit assessment of the new significant business activity.
-46 Senior Executive Remuneration (1) The annual report of a local government must state- (a) the total of all remuneration packages that are payable for the year to the senior management of the local government; and (b) the number of employees in senior management who are being paid each band of remuneration; and (c) if the local government has resolved to allow a councillor to appoint councillor advisors-for each councillor- (i) the number of councillor advisors appointed by the councillor for the year; and (ii) the total remuneration payable to all councillor advisors appointed by the councillor for the year.
-Right to Information Act 2009 and the Information Privacy Act 2009 138 Human Rights Act 2019 139
+(i) a summary of investigation on notices given in the financial year under 139 section 49 for competitiv e neutrality complaints: sponses in the financial year on the QCA's y competitive neutrality complaints under 139 Local Government Act 2009 Beneficial Enterprises ort for each financial year must contain a list that the local government conducted during 45 142 Significant Business Activitie s A local government's annual rep ort for each financial year must- (a) contain a list of all the but conducted during the fin siness ectivities that the local government ancial year; 142 (b) identify the business acti and vities that are significant business activities, 142 competitive neutrality principle was applied a activities, and if the principle was not t was not applied; and 142 significant business activities were not ing financial year, i.e. whether there are any activities.
+142 The local government must con significant business activity duct a public benefit assessment of the new 46 142 Senior Executive Remunerat ion (1) The annual report of a local government must state- ion packages that are payable for the year to of the local government, and 79 (b) the number of employee each band of remunerat s in senior management who are being paid on, and 79 councillor advisors-for a advisors appointed by th as resolved to allow a councillor to appoint each councillor- (i) the number of councillor e councillor for the year, and (ii) the total all councillor advisors appointed by the N/A and the Information Privacy Act 2009 138 138 Human Rights Act 2019 139 138